 Q. What do you think about their decision?

 - Now or never!
 They were willing to take extreme measures.

 Q. Visualize the setting in the house.

-- Jesus was preaching the word.
+- Jesus was preaching to the crowd.

 - Everyone was listening.
 And suddenly, there was a noise on the roof.